 1: Reduce keystrokes with AutoText

 AutoText entries eliminate the need to manually enter frequently used text and graphics.
 You reduce your keystrokes and the potential for typos, and you can share these entries with others in your organization.
 Simply type the text (or insert the graphic) and then format it, if required.
 Then, select the content and press Alt+F3.
-Enter a meaningful but short name, as shown in Figure A. By default Word stores the entry in your Normal template.
+Enter a meaningful but short name.
+By default Word stores the entry in your Normal template.

 Name the AutoText entry.